Heavy Water Board: HWP Kota

 The Heavy Water Plant at Kota is indigenously built and is based on the bithermal H2O-H2S exchange process.
-The plant is located in Rawatbhata at a distance of 65 km from Kota Railway Station, adjacent to Rajasthan Atomic Power Station (RAPS).
+The plant is located in Rawatbhata at a distance of 65 km from Kota Railway Station, adjacent to the Rajasthan Atomic Power Station (RAPS).
 The Heavy Water Plant is integrated with RAPS for its supply of power and steam.
 An oil fired steam generation plant is also added to ensure uninterrupted supply of steam during the shut down periods of RAPS.
 Water from the nearby Rana Pratap Sagar reservoir, on the Chambal River, purified of suspended and dissolved impurities forms the process feed with the D20.

 HWP Manuguru

 The Heavy Water Plant at Manuguru, Telangana is based on the bithermal hydrogen sulphide-water (H2S-H2O) exchange process.
 This plant with a capacity of 185 tonnes per year is the second plant based on this process, the earlier one being at Kota, Rajasthan for which the complete technology has been developed indigenously by BARC and HWB.
-The Manuguru site was chosen because of its proximity to Singareni coal fields and Godavari river which provide respectively large quantities of coal and water required by the plant.
+The Manuguru site was chosen because of its proximity to the Singareni coal fields and the Godavari river which provide respectively large quantities of coal and water required by the plant.
 It was commissioned in December 1991.
-It is the flagship plant of Heavy Water Board.
+It is the flagship plant of the Heavy Water Board.

 It also has a captive power plant having 3 × 30 MWe generating capacity along with providing process steam to Heavy Water Plant production.